datanav/docs/getting-started.rst

 	* **Pump**: We need to add a pump in order to schedule the pumping of data from a source to a **Sink**.
 	* **Sink**: Finally we need to specify a **Sink** which writes the data to the target.

-Next, let us brieflly explain **key-value pair**.
-It is quite simplye property with a value.
+Next, let us briefly explain key-value pair.
+It is quite simply a property with a value.
 E.g.:

     ``"firstname": "Ole"``